andrewvasilchuk/eslint/docs/rules/class-methods-use-this.md

 class A {
     constructor() {
-        // OK. constructor is exempt
+        // OK. constructor is exempty
     }
 }